Spirit of mythical princess looms over Thai cave crisis

 A steady stream of visitors come to kneel down, light candles and incense and pray in front of a statue of a young woman wearing a pink traditional outfit, surrounded by flowers and other offerings.

-For the past four days, the wish has been a simple one: Please let our boys come home.
+For days, the wish has been a simple one: Please let our boys come home.

 The youngsters aged 11-16 have been missing since their 25-year-old coach took them to the sprawling cave on Saturday after a practice match.
 Rescuers led by elite navy divers have been frustrated by incessant rain and flooding that has slowed their search of the kilometers-long (miles-long) underground complex.